quorn23/piholeparser/README.md

 * Checks for FQDN Requirements.
 A Period and a Letter.
 * Remove Periods at Beginning and End Of Lines.
 * Filter out common file extensions used in assets
+* Reverse Searches Top Level Domains
 * Remove Duplicates, If any.
 * Create Parsed File, if it survives this process.

+### Additional lists

+* This will take all the small lists and merge them.
+* I then take that list, add user-submitted blacklists, remove user-submitted whitelists, and produce another Big List.
+* I take the Big List and generate small lists based on Country Codes.
 _______________________________________________________________________________________________________________________

 ## Disclaimer